The cache feature is enabled by default on a backup client for on-premises files to accelerate the data backup process.

 - In the

-hbr.configfile, configure the following parameters for cache-based acceleration.
+hbr.configfile, set the following parameters for the cache feature.

-- Specifies the maximum percentage of system memory usage by a cache that is used to store data entry IDs.
+- The maximum system memory that can be used by the cache for data entry IDs.

 - The value must be between zero and one.